 Juhall V4.2 Bluetooth Bone Conduction Headphones Features

 Juhall specializes in bone conduction headphones that were designed for athletic use, but are versatile enough to be co-opted for other purposes.
 Their products are often sleek, futuristic, minimalist, and brightly colored.
-The JUHALL Bluetooth V4.2 Bone Conduction Headphones comes with an eye-catching bright blue design and a relatively affordable price (less than $70 from Amazon).
-It measures at 6.3 x 5.3 x 2.5 inches and weighs at 39 grams.
+The JUHALL Bluetooth V4.2 Bone Conduction Headphones come with an eye-catching bright blue design and a relatively affordable price (less than $70 from Amazon).
+It measures 6.3 x 5.3 x 2.5 inches and weighs 39 grams.

 The JUHALL Bluetooth V4.2 Bone Conduction Headphones are sweat-proof and moisture and drip-resistant.
 It fits snugly over the ears and around the lower back of your head, keeping your eardrums free to keep track of your surroundings as your run or cycle through a busy neighborhood.
 You can adjust the fit around your head via the elastic bandage – this versatility makes it suitable for both teenagers and adults.
 You will not suffer the discomfort that comes from wearing in-ear or over-ear headsets.

 Its upgraded wireless functionality provides faster, more secure, and more stable connectivity at a radius of up to 30 feet.
 It is compatible with nearly all Bluetooth-enabled devices and can connect with up to two devices at the same time.